A Unified Hard-Constraint Framework for Solving Geometrically Complex PDEs: Experiments

 \subsubsection{Hyper-parameters of Hardness}

 We repeated the experiment in Section~\ref{sec:exp_heat} with different combinations of the values of $\beta_s$ and $\beta_t$, and all other settings stay the same.
 Table~\ref{tab:abla} gives the testing results (where the MAE and MAPE are the average results over $t\in[0,1]$).
 In general, the accuracy increases as the values of $\beta_s$ and $\beta_t$ become larger.
 The reason is that ``harder'' $\beta_s$ and $\beta_t$ cause the BCs to be better satisfied, which in turn makes the approximations more compliant with physical constraints.
-However, too large $\beta_s$ and $\beta_t$ (they are both on the exponential, see Eq.\eqref{eq_unified_hc}) can lead to performance degradation, which may be related to numerical stability.
+However, too large $\beta_s$ and $\beta_t$ (we emphasize that they are both on the exponential, see Eq.~\eqref{eq_unified_hc}, \eqref{eq_determine_alpha}, and \eqref{eq:hc_time_2}) can lead to numerical instability, which may be related to performance degradation.